David Davis

 Best Fit

-A defensive scheme that utilizes multiple coverages and values versatility in the secondary would be an ideal fit.
-A program that allows its safeties to be interchangeable, playing both in the box and deep, would maximize his skill set.
-His commitment to North Carolina suggests a fit in an ACC-level defense that will allow him to showcase his athleticism and instincts.
-[3]
+A defensive scheme that values versatility and allows its defensive backs to be aggressive and make plays on the ball would be an ideal fit.
+A program that utilizes a variety of coverages and allows him to play in both man and zone schemes would maximize his skillset.
+His commitment to North Carolina suggests a fit in their defensive system.

 Player Comparison